-This blog entry is dedicated to the memory of Keith Vidal, and eighteen year-old man who lived with schizophrenia, and to his family who loved, cared, and supported him.
+This blog post is dedicated to the memory of Keith Vidal, an eighteen-year-old man who lived with schizophrenia, and to his family who loved, cared and supported him.
 In his honor, and the many others who unfortunately experienced similar fates, may we all continue to work toward bringing awareness and understanding about mental illness.

 The following is a link to the CNN news story about his tragic death: